reymon359/how-to-live/advices/DRY Don't repeat yourself/index.md

 ---
-name: 'DRY Don't repeat yourself
+name: "DRY Don't repeat yourself"
 Categories: ['Material things', 'Software development', 'Productivity']
 ---
 # DRY Don't repeat yourself

-This one comes from Software Development.

-DRY is about the duplication of knowledge, of intent.
-It’s about expressing the same thing in two different places, possibly in two totally different ways.

-Don't repeat yourself (DRY, or sometimes do not repeat yourself) is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.
+Don't repeat yourself (DRY, or sometimes do not repeat yourself) is a principle of software development aimed at reducing repetition of software patterns, replacing them with abstractions, or using data normalization to avoid redundancy.

-The DRY principle is stated as "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
+The DRY principle is stated as "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."

-Duplication is waste.
+Duplication is a waste.
 Adding additional, unnecessary code to a codebase increases the amount of work required to extend and maintain the software in the future.

-This also works in life too, for example do not have extra items if you do not need them or already have one that fulfills that purpose.
+Applied to life, this would be related to not having extra items if you do not need them or already have one that fulfills that purpose.

 ## Quotes